microsoft/fluentui/packages/jest-serializer-merge-styles/README.md

 }
 ```

-If you make an intended change that breaks a snapshot, you can go into the package folder and run `npm run update-snapshots` to regenerate them:

-You can run `npm run start-test` to have a test watch mode
+You can run `npm run start-test` to have a test watch mode.

 You can type
 ```js
 debugger
 ```
 in a test and press f5 and vscode and it hits

+## Updating Snapshots
+If you make an intended change that breaks a snapshot, you can go into the package folder and run `npm run update-snapshots` to regenerate them.